btatees/Arabic-Localization-For-Instagram/README.md

 Hello There 👋
-Since Facebook haven't added Arabic support for IG in iOS , i have decided to fully support the app with the Arabic Language The zip file will be available for everyone who are interesting into this All Credits goes to : @ipapplus on X ( Formrly Twitter ) If you wanted to donate to me , You can donate to me on Ko-fi https://ko-fi.com/btatees
+Since Facebook ( Meta ) haven't added Arabic support for IG in iOS , i have decided to fully support the app with the Arabic Language The .deb file will be available for everyone who are interesting into this If you wanted to support me and continue to help the community , You can donate to me on Ko-fi ( https://ko-fi.com/btatees ) .
+This will help alot to me .
+If you can't pay , Your words about the project can help too.